 The mission of ISAF includes the following:”supporting the Government of the Islamic Republic of Afghanistan”.
 That sounds great on paper but is not always a good idea in practice.
 The representatives of the Kabul government have a spotty record.
 Some are good men who want to help establish a functioning state.
 Others are interested exclusively in lining their pockets and the pockets of their family with as much money as they can get; whether it be through bribes, pay for play schemes or outright theft.
-The initial political appointees to the Zazi Valley were sent packing back to Kabul shortly after they arrived.
-So now, in the eyes of the FOB bound military, the Zazi Valley tribal police and their leadership are considered AOG (just like the Taliban they are constantly fighting).
-Let me paste the correspondence between The Boss and the young commander of the closest Combat Outpost (COP) to the valley below so you can see for yourself:
+The initial political appointees to the Zazai Valley were sent packing back to Kabul shortly after they arrived.
+So now, in the eyes of the FOB bound American military, the Zazai Valley tribal police and their leadership are considered AOG (just like the Taliban they are constantly fighting).
+Check out this correspondence between The Boss and the young commander of the closest Combat Outpost (COP) to the valley:

 Thank you for your message.
 Any development project in Jaji would be great, but I would like to ensure that it ties into the district development list/tribal development list, in order to ensure that the district leadership is not undermined.